CreateAndFake/CreateAndFake/docs/pages/Tools-Randiffer.md

 ## Creation & Customization

-The Randiffer requires a Randomizer to be given at creation, which controls the actual creation and randomization of object, a Valuer, which verifies the created variant is unequal to the original by value, and a Limiter, which limits the attempts at creating variants.
+The `Randiffer` requires a `Randomizer` which controls the actual creation and randomization of object, a `Valuer` which verifies the created variant is unequal to the original by value, and a `Limiter` which limits the attempts at creating variants.

-At the moment, Randiffer completely relies upon other tools for its behavior.
+At the moment, `Randiffer` completely relies upon other tools for its behavior.
 In the future as the behavior expands, it will work like other tools in that it can be customized by hints.